 Vernon provided many people from this area and surrounding counties with employment and managed his many accomplishments with only a third-grade education.
 Although he led a very busy life, Vernon enjoyed more than anything else time spent with his family, whom he loved dearly.
 Vernon gave his life to the Lord in the early seventies and was a devout Christian.
 He attended Olive Hill Wesleyan Church.

 Funeral services will be conducted 1 p.m.
 Wednesday, July 15, 2020, at Northcutt & Son Home for Funerals Memorial Chapel with Brother Jack Evans officiating.
 Burial will follow in Forest Lawn Memorial Gardens.

 Pallbearers: Faron Henderson, Chase Cecil, Dan Gilliam, Bobby Bowman, Dale Davis, Tim Davis, James Rivers.
 Honorary Pallbearers: Paul Henderson, Bob Wagoner, Addie Plank.

 Visitation will be from 5 p.m. to 9 p.m.
 Tuesday, July 14, 2020, at Northcutt & Son Home for Funerals, 400 Fraley Drive, Morehead, KY 40351.

 View memorial tribute and sign guestbook at www.northcuttandson.com

-To send flowers to the family or plant a tree in memory of Vernon Leon Hamilton, please visit our floral store.
+To send flowers to Vernon's family, please visit our floral store.